LightTable/user-guide/how.md

 You can open a browser tab by either using the `Browser: add browser tab` command or by choosing the browser client type form the "Add Connection" menu in the `connect` tab.
 Once open, it is now available as an evaluation client and Cmd/Ctrl+R is bound to refreshing it.

-### Bring up auto-completion?

-Auto-complete is bound to the Tab key if there's some non-space character preceding the cursor, otherwise a tab is inserted.

 ### Eval an arbitraty unit of code?

 If you have something selected Light Table will send the selection text for eval if you press Cmd/Ctrl+Enter.